RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab01/README.md

 ### Step 3: Verify the location object

-1. Click on the `</> location` object link under the *Definitions* section.
+1. Click on the `</> location` object link under the *Data Types* section.
 Notice that the object has a bunch of properties defined which make up the object.

     ![design-add-path](images/design-06.png "Add Path")